dojo/docs/dojox/widget/DataPresentation.rst

 Example 2.
 ~~~~~~~~~~

- To add a DataGrid to the above chart simply add the 'gridnode' property and target it at the relevant HTML element.
+ To add a DataGrid to the above chart simply add the 'gridNode' property and target it at the relevant HTML element.

 .. code-block :: javascript
  :linenos: